-- Not only is durable but it’s aesthetically one of the best cases to look at.
+- Not only is durable but it’s aesthetically one of the best cases to look at with five color choices.

-- The biggest con for most players is the sheer price.
-This is one of the most expensive in the market.
+- The biggest con for most golfers is the higher price tag as it’s one of the most expensive bags on the market.

-The Club Glove Last Bag is another trusted golf bag that is used and trusted by pros on many of the biggest tours so it had to make this list.
-It’s made of cordura which is much more durable than nylon and provides a ton of protection for a soft shell case.
-Plus, it’s so big it makes it easy to transport tour and cart bags easily.
+The Club Glove Last Bag is another trusted golf bag that is used and trusted by tour pros so it had to make this list.
+This tour series bag is made of CORDURA, which is much more durable than nylon and provides a ton of protection for a soft shell case.
+Plus, it’s so big it makes it easy to transport tour and cart bags with ease.